jeffoconnorau/AGMPowerCLI/GCBDR.md

 oauth2ClientId : 486522031570-fimdb0rbeamc17l3akilvquok1dssn6t.apps.googleusercontent.com
 ```
 ### Add the Service Account to the Management Console as a user with role
 To ensure the user has the correct role the first time it logs in, manually add the user to the Management Console BEFORE the first login.
-After you create the user in Google IAM,  login to your Management Console,  go to  Manage → Users and select Create User
+After you create the user in Google IAM,  login to your Management Console,  go to  Manage → Users and select **Create User**

-Now enter the Service account email as the Username and select the relevant roles.
+Now enter the Service account email as the Username and select the relevant roles and **Save User**.

-You can now proceed to login having 'pre-added' user and assigned it a Management Console role.
+You can now proceed to login having 'pre-added' the user and assigned it a Management Console role.

 ### Login process - PowerShell